RomanQed/jeflect/README.md

 }
 ```

-### Packaging of the method using not bounded lambda
+### Packaging of the method using not bound lambda

 ```Java
 import com.github.romanqed.jeflect.lambdas.Lambda;